t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

     target: http://amundsen.com/media-types/collection/format/
 --- abstract

 This document gives guidance for designing Internet of Things (IoT) systems that follow the principles of the Representational State Transfer (REST) architectural style.
+This document is a product of the IRTF Thing-to-Thing Research Group (T2TRG).

 --- middle